mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 Easy effort to the _Inner Harbour_ then out along _Dallas Road_.
 The weather was warm and perfect.
 I had moments when I felt good and moments when I felt fantastic.
 I packed a 500ml water bottle diluted with some of sludge mix left over from the ride [yesterday](ironman2022-3weeksout?sat).

-After hitting the 15km mark, I was feeling well enough to round it to an even 10 miles.
+After 15km, I felt good to go and round this activity up to 10 miles.
 More importantly, when I got home I felt like I had run but not cooked.
 <!----->
 ### TIME IN ZONES
 ![Heart Rate](/assets/jpg/hr-20220814.jpeg)